qiyunzhu/woltka/doc/faq.md

 The `--no-demux` flag will tell Woltka not to try to demultiplex the alignment file.
 Instead, it will use the filename `S01` as the only sample ID.

 See [here](input.md#demultiplexing) for details.

+### Can Woltka parse compressed files?

+Yes.
+All input files for Woltka (alignments and databases) can be supplied as compressed in gzip, bzip2 or xz formats.
+Woltka will automatically recognize and parse them.

 ## Output files